MRtrix3/mrtrix3/docs/tutorials/hcp_connectome.rst

 ``5ttgen fsl T1w_acpc_dc_restore_brain.nii.gz 5TT.mif -premasked``

-Note that it is *not necessary* to use a tissue-segmented image that has the same resolution as the diffusion images; MRtrix will happily acquire interpolated values from each of them separately as tracking is performed.
+Note that it is *not necessary* to use a tissue-segmented image that has the same resolution as the diffusion images; *MRtrix3* will happily acquire interpolated values from each of them separately as tracking is performed.
+This allows ACT to exploit the higher spatial resolution of the tissue-segmented anatomical image, but still use the diffusion image information at its native resolution also.

 2. Collapse the multi-tissue image into a 3D greyscale image for
    visualisation: